 - Pressure-testing whether messaging is understandable

-Before engaging a brand agency, founders should absolutely use AI to explore ideas—but they still need to answer the core questions themselves:
+Before engaging a brand agency, founders should absolutely use AI to explore ideas.
+But they still need to answer the core questions themselves: Why this, Why us, and Why now.
+AI can help refine those answers, but it can’t generate conviction on your behalf.

 2. RFPs Matter More Than Ever in an AI-Enabled World

 If anything, AI has raised the importance of a clear RFP.
-If helpful, we’ve put together a practical Brand RFP template founders can use to scope a brand evolution and engage agencies more efficiently.
-You can find it here.
+Use this practical Brand RFP template we put together to help founders and marketers scope a brand evolution and engage agencies more efficiently.

-In addition to the traditional scope questions, founders should now ask:
+In addition to traditional scope questions, founders should now be asking:

 - How do you use AI in your creative process?

-- Which parts of the work are AI-assisted vs human-led?
+- Which parts of the work are AI assisted versus human led?

 - How do you ensure originality and defensibility in the final output?

-One thing I’ve learned over time: the more agencies you engage, the more work you’re creating for yourself.
-Each agency will typically want two to three meetings and that time adds up quickly.
+The more agencies you engage, the more work you’re creating for yourself.
+Each agency will typically want two to three meetings before submitting a proposal, and that time adds up quickly.
+More importantly, wide RFPs tend to degrade signal.
+You end up comparing very different scopes, philosophies, and approaches rather than choosing between true alternatives.

-There’s also a natural chicken-and-egg dynamic in these processes.
+There’s also a natural chicken and egg dynamic in these processes.
 Founders want the highest quality work for the lowest possible price, so they often wait for agencies to put a number on paper first.
-Agencies, meanwhile, are trying to scope the work without knowing what’s realistic.
+Agencies, meanwhile, are trying to scope work without knowing what’s realistic.

 Before starting a brand project, it’s still critical to: